 Preview URL

-Articles in 'draft' mode contain a preview URL, with the word 'preview' followed by a long, unique, unguessable alphanumeric string.
-This makes it impossible for users to guess the URL to an article not ready for publication.
-As soon as you publish the article, this 'preview hash' is removed from the URL automatically.
-Draft articles are not visible in Presspage RSS feeds and cannot be searched for in the newsroom.
+Articles in draft mode have a preview URL containing the word "preview" followed by a long, unguessable alphanumeric string.
+This makes it impossible for users to guess the URL of an article that isn't ready for publication.
+Once you publish the article, this preview hash is automatically removed from the URL.
+Draft articles don't appear in Presspage RSS feeds and can't be found through Newsroom search.

 SEO Options